banovik/NameThatSpotify/README.md

 3. Wait for the admin to start playing music
 4. Guess the artist, song title, or lyrics independently
 5. Earn 1 point for each correct guess (up to 3 points per song)
+6. Earn a bonus point only if you guess all three parts correctly alone (no other players have made correct guesses)
-6. Watch the progress indicators to see what's been guessed
+7. Watch the progress indicators to see what's been guessed

 ## 🏗️ Project Structure